 By Faye Martins

-Many people blame shoulder and neck problems on hours of office work, and while that is a major cause, there are a number of reasons why people consider yoga for shoulder pain or tightness.
-Working at a computer or desk for several hours in a row may also create tension in the neck, arms, and shoulders.
-Relieving this tension, on a regular basis, will help to increase your energy, open your heart and throat chakras and support you in speaking your truth.
+Many people blame shoulder and neck problems on hours of office work, and while that is a significant cause, there are several reasons why people consider yoga for shoulder pain or tightness.
+Working at a computer or desk for several hours may also create tension in the neck, arms, and shoulders.
+Relieving this tension regularly, will help to increase your energy, open your heart and throat chakras, and support you in speaking your truth.